Wide-angle Image Rectification: A Survey: Image Rectification

 \subsubsection{Model-free Methods}

-Since model-based methods aim to estimate the parameters corresponding to a specific distortion model, it is inflexible for them to adapt to various distortion models.
+Since model-based methods aim to estimate the parameters corresponding to a specific distortion model, it is inflexible for them to adapt to various distortion models in one framework.
 By contrast, model-free methods do not estimate the distortion parameters but try to learn the warp field that transforms the distorted image to the undistorted one by per-pixel displacement vector.
-Because the warp field does not bind with the distortion model, it is possible to represent multiple types of distortion models in one warp field, leading to a promising general solution. \cite{li_BlindGeometricDistortion_2019} pre-defines six different types of distortion models and uses two types of networks, i.e., GeoNetS and GeoNetM, to predict the warp field.
-GeoNetS estimates a single-model distortion flow, which is calculated via the predicted distortion parameters and supervised explicitly by the ground truth flow field.
+Because the warp field does not bind with the distortion model, it is possible to represent multiple types of distortion models in one warp field, leading to a promising general solution. \cite{li_BlindGeometricDistortion_2019}\footnote{https://github.com/xiaoyu258/GeoProj} pre-defines six different types of distortion models and designs two types of networks, i.e., GeoNetS and GeoNetM, to predict the warp field.
+GeoNetS estimates a single-model distortion field, which is calculated via the predicted distortion parameters and supervised explicitly by the ground truth flow field.
 However, GeoNetS is limited to only one specific distortion model once being trained.
-In order to estimate the distortion flow that covers all six types of models using one network, GeoNetM is proposed which has a multi-task structure, one head for classification of the distortion types and the other head for estimation of the flow field.
+To estimate the distortion field that covers all six types of models using one network, GeoNetM is proposed which has a multi-task structure, one head for classification of the distortion types and the other head for estimation of the flow field.
 It uses the estimated flow field to fit the parameters of the predicted type of distortion model.
-Finally, the flow field is regenerated based on the distortion model with the fitted parameters, which can be seen as a fusion of both tasks, making the result more accurate. \cite{liao_ModelFreeDistortionRectification_2020} also proposes a model-free learning framework that can handle multiple types of distortion models and has good generalizability.
-Specifically, 16 distortion models are used to synthesize the training data.
-Instead of estimating the heterogeneous distortion parameters, they propose to estimate the distortion distribution map (DDM), which unifies the distortions from multiple models.
-It can be defined as:
+Finally, the flow field is regenerated based on the distortion model with the fitted parameters, which can be seen as a fusion of both tasks, making the result more accurate. \cite{liao_ModelFreeDistortionRectification_2020} also proposes a model-free learning framework that can handle multiple types of distortion models in one deep model and expects better generalizability.
+Specifically, 16 distortion models are leveraged to synthesize the training data.
+Instead of estimating the heterogeneous distortion parameters, they propose estimating the distortion distribution map (DDM), which could cover any distortion model in the same form.
+DDM describes distortion as the ratio between the coordinates of the same pixel in the distorted and rectified image, rather than the movement or displacement of the pixel.
+They use an encoder-decoder network to estimate DDM, which guides the extraction of semantic information from the distorted image.
+Meanwhile, they also use another encoder to learn structure features from the canny edge map.
+Next, the semantic information and structure features are fused via an attention map.
+Finally, a decoder uses the fused feature to predict the rectified image.